halt-dos/wiki-base/docs/glossary.md

 Defines the block devices (instance store volumes and EBS volumes) to attach to an AWS instance.

-##### **Blocklist**- Also known as: blacklist, block list, black list
+##### **Blocklist**

-List of domains, users, or hosts that are denied access, especially refers to mail and web traffic.
+Also known as: blacklist, block list, black list, it is the list of domains, users, or hosts that are denied access, especially refers to mail and web traffic.
 Sometimes known as blacklist.
 Compare to allow list or whitelist.

 ##### **Blowfish**